Housekeeping want to make dance music fun again

 HOUSEKEEPING are a four-man DJ collective on a mission to make dance music fun again.
 If their recent exploits across the American and European continents are any indication, they’re succeeding...

 On a hot, humid August night, DJ Mag finds HOUSEKEEPING rattling the ancient walls of a small underground cave tucked inside a tree-lined hill in the middle of Ibiza.
-Bongos, shakers and chirps abound in the London-based quartet’s DJ sets, and in the productions each of its members release — elements that have come to be shunned by the brooding, black-clad dancefloors of underground clubs the world over are thrown up with abandon in this room.
+Bongos, shakers and chirps abound in the London-based quartet’s DJ sets, and in the productions each of its members release.
 Hands flailing and hips shaking, clusters of people move stochastically through the crowd, giant grins plastered across their faces.
-It is as carefree a party as we’ve seen in a long time.
-Every few bars, someone hoots, whistles, or trills their tongue.

-The intimate dancefloor is transformed into a raucous cacophony of sound, a jungle of happy noise complemented by a vibrant array of color and texture.
+The intimate dancefloor is a jungle of happy noise complemented by a vibrant array of color and texture.
 Metallic mesh, feathers, sequins and sneakers: apart from on the DJs themselves, there’s hardly a scrap of black clothing to be found.
 By the time French trio Apollonia take to the decks a few hours into the early morning, the party is primed for fun.
-True to their name, HOUSEKEEPING have done the proper prepwork.

-“We’re bringing the joy back, keeping it fun while still playing credible underground music,” Seb, one of HOUSEKEEPING’s four members, tells us over coffee the following day.
+“We’re bringing the joy back, keeping it fun while still playing credible underground music,” Seb — one of HOUSEKEEPING’s four members — tells us over coffee the following day.
 Made up of two Brits, a Swede and an American — Sebastian MDH, Jacobi, Carl Waxberg and Taylor HK, respectively — the group represents the fundamental way people from different parts of the world connect over dance music.
-Simply put, they’re in it to have a good time and share the love, regardless of identity boundaries.
+Simply put, they’re in it to have a good time and share the love.
 "We try not to take ourselves too seriously.
 Part of the [tech-house and techno] scene is really moody... you want to have fun when you go out, and we try to bring a positive energy to it,” adds Carl.

 That the dance music scene has somehow lost part of the joy so inherent in it is a fair observation, especially when considering the underground, which has continued to segregate itself from the garish fluorescence of mainstream EDM by becoming darker and heavier.
 Unwritten rules ranging from attire (go bleak, not bold), to production choices (brooding basslines, not bongos) and even set selection (long breaks, less vocals) have become the status quo, and pushed the house and techno scenes into their own narrow boxes.
 And while there are an assortment of DJs and event groups across the globe, perhaps most notably in the US, working to dismantle such self-imposed restrictions, the schism remains a reality.
 HOUSEKEEPING's sole American member, Taylor, points out that, "a big part of the scene these days is just not that joyful.
 It's very cool and dark, and underground for underground for underground's sake.
 But not necessarily fun."
 That's where they come in.